 Boating in Canada is one of the oldest and most comprehensive boating information sites on the Web.
-I created the site around 1995 simply to test new web services for a community network.
-The dial-up network has morphed into a non-profit ISP, and this website now has over 300 web pages!
-We celebrated our 20th anniversary in 2016 as no one can remember the date this site went live!
+It was started around 1995 and now has over 300 pages.
+We celebrated our 20th anniversary in 2016 as no one could remember the exact date the site went live!

 You may link to anything on this site without asking permission.
 Page URLS that begin with boating.ncf.ca is our website - our domain boatingincanada.com simply points to it.
 Please read our copyright page if you wish to copy any part of this site.

-I welcome articles about Canadian boating!
-I provide a proper byline, and you can add "published author" to your resume or bio!
+I welcome anyone's articles about boating in Canada!
+I provide a byline, links (if you want them), and you can add "published author" to your resume or bio!

 Read about our Kudos and awards, from magazines and boating associations to the Coast Guard and a poll.